Using Essential Oils in the Yard & Garden

 Pests Pests NASTY Pests!
 They can totally ruin your garden… and fast!
 Lisa has had fun over the years battling different bugs, she shared them yesterday in her Planting and Pests post!

 Essential Oils: I am not shy about how much I love E.O’s!
 So, I am so beyond excited to use them in my yard and garden!
-Here are ways in the Spring 2012 doTERRA Living magazine that they shared using E.O’s in the yard and garden.
+Here are ways I’ve used E.O’s in the yard and garden.

 - Ants: Peppermint (Add a line of peppermint to the window or door seals)